orbitalflower/orbitalflower.github.io/_posts/2017-06-21-5e-unearthed-arcana-index.md

 ## Content index by type

-Note: In some cases, an article prints a revised version of existing content.
-In that case, both entries are included for completeness, but the later version should supercede the earlier.
-In cases where a new item is nearly identical to an old item but with a different name, it is assumed to be the same item; the old name is listed after the new name.
+In cases where a revised version appears in a later article or book, the newest version is recommended, but for completeness all are listed in order.
+Where an item has changed name, its alternate name appears in parentheses.
+Items marked "XGtE" appear in final release form in Xanathar's Guide to Everything.

+### New races and subraces

 Race variants with identical stats to a standard race are not listed.

-### New races and subraces
 - Aetherborn [42][] - Cha+2 Any+1 Any+1.
 Short-lived beings created of magic
 - Aven, ibis-headed [44][] - Dex+2 Int+1.
 Versatile winged bird people
 - Aven, hawk-headed [44][] - Dex+2 Wis+2.
 Perceptive winged bird people